wftutorials/flask-beginner-tutorial/README.md

 ## Passing data to our templates

-We can pass data to our templates so we an use them inside our html files.
+We can pass data to our templates so we can use them inside our html files.
 Lets see how.
 In our `index` function we created early we create an dictionary.

 ```python